 Change the type of file a library is optimized for.
 Each library can be optimized for a certain file type (such as music or pictures).
 Optimizing a library for a certain file type changes the available options for arranging your files.

-What happens if I delete a library or the items in a library?
+What happens if I delete a Library or the items in a Windows Libraries?

 Similarly, if you include a folder in a library and then delete the folder from its original location, the folder is no longer accessible in the library.